 MLA style recommends that you use bibliographic notes sparingly.

-Content footnotes offer information or commentary that doesn’t fit in your main text or offers a further explanation of the topic.
-Content footnotes also allow you to add background information that may be interesting to your readers or refer to other sources with more detail than bibliographic notes.
+Content footnotes offer information or commentary that doesn’t fit in your main text or offer a further explanation of the topic.
+Content footnotes also allow you to add background information that may be interesting to your readers or refer to other sources with more detail than in bibliographic notes.